2017 FIA GT World Cup: Practice and qualifying

 Friday afternoon's half-hour qualifying session set the starting grid for the qualification race through each driver's fastest lap times.
-Mercedes-AMG took the first four places in fading light, with Mortara leading for most of qualifying to take his second consecutive pole position in Macau with a lap of 2 minutes, 17.565 seconds set in the final minutes.
-His teammate Juncadella joined him on the grid's front row and Team GruppeM Racing's Engel and Marciello were third and fourth.
+Mercedes-AMG took the first four places in fading light, with Mortara leading for most of qualifying to take his second consecutive pole position in Macau with a lap of 2:17.565 set in the final minutes, which was the race's fastest overall lap.
+His teammate Juncadella joined him on the grid's front row and Team GruppeM Racing's Engel and Marciello were third and fourth to complete a Mercedes sweep of the first four positions.
 Müller was the quickest Audi driver in fifth. eight-thousands of a second behind Marciello.
 Tom Blomqvist's No. 99 Rowe Racing car qualified seventh, behind brandmate Farfus' No. 18 BMW Team Schnitzer M6 GT3 in sixth.
 Pommer, eighth, was the highest-placed silver ranked driver.
 Vanthoor's No. 911 Craft-Bamboo Racing car and di Grassi's No. 11 HCB-Rutronik Racing car were ninth and tenth.
 Rosenqvist was the fastest driver not to qualify in the top ten due to a car set-up error.
 Renger van der Zande's No. 84 Honda NSX was 12th, with Wittmann's No. 91 FIST Team AAI car in 13th.
 Bortolotti's Lamborghini Huracán GT3, Dumas and O'Young's Porsche, Frijns and Plentz's Audi, and Mostert's BMW were the last drivers to set a qualifying lap.
 Yoshimoto did not record a lap time because his team was unable to repair his car after a crash in the second practice session.
 Two drivers had incidents, but the session ended without the need for a stoppage.
 A malfunctioning anti-lock braking system caused Frijns to crash into the wall at Fisherman's Bend, but he slowly returned to the pit lane for repairs.
 Vanthoor crashed into the inside barrier at Fisherman's Bend turn at the end of the session.